-10 Ways How To Stretch Your Tank Of Gas This Memorial Day Weekend
+10 Ways To Stretch Your Tank Of Gas This Memorial Day Weekend

-If you’re like the 33% of Americans planning to travel this holiday weekend there are 10 things you can do before you hit the road that will help you stretch a tank of gas and every little bit of stretching helps, doesn’t it?
+If you’re like a huge chunk of Americans planning to travel this coming holiday weekend there are 10 things you can do before you hit the road that will help you stretch a tank of gas and every little bit of stretching helps, doesn’t it?

-- Check your air filter: a clogged air filter leaves your engine gasping for breath and means you’re probably running with a “rich” mixture, that is, more gas and less air.
+1. Check your air filter: a clogged air filter means you’re probably running with more gas and less air.
 In other words, you’re forcing your engine to gasp for air and that’s a bad thing.
 Replace your filter.

-- Get your oil changed: your dad was right when he told you that dirty oil cuts back engine efficiency, so make sure your oil is changed according to the car manufacturer’s recommended schedule.
+2. Get your oil changed: your dad was right when he told you that dirty oil cuts back engine efficiency, so make sure your oil is changed according to the car manufacturer’s recommended schedule.

-- Check your fan belt: if your fan belt is too tight, your engine is working too hard and you’ll waste gas and at that rate, you might as well drive with your windows down and toss dollar bills into the wind.
+3. Check your fan belt: if your fan belt is too tight, your enginewill work too hard and you’ll waste gas and at that rate, you might as well drive with your windows down and toss dollar bills into the wind.
 Your belt should give a little to finger pressure when the engine is not running. if it doesn’t, you can easily adjust the tension with a wrench or stop by a garage and ask them to do it for you- it should only take a minute.

-- Turn down the air: use the air conditioner in your car as little as possible.
+6. Turn down the air: use the air conditioner in your car as little as possible.
 It uses a lot of gas.
-Life is short- so what if your hair gets windblown- roll down the windows and get some fresh air.
+Life is short- so what if your hair gets windblown- roll down the windows and take in some fresh air.

-7. Cruise: did you know that using cruise control can save gas.
+7. Cruise: did you know that using cruise control can save gas?
+That’s a fact!
 If you drive on the open road often, staying at a constant speed will save fuel.

-- Revving is a no, no: don’t rev the engine and then quickly shut your car off.
+9. Revving is a no, no: don’t rev the engine and then quickly shut your car off.
 This wastes gas.
-It also pumps raw gasoline into the cylinder walls.
-This can wash away a film of oil that protects the cylinders and will increase engine wear.
+It also pumps raw gasoline into the cylinder walls which can can wash away a film of oil that protects the cylinders and will increase engine wear.

-- Check your tires: Underinflation of your tires can cost you as much as 1 mpg.
+10. Check your tires: under-inflation of your tires can cost you as much as 1 mpg.
 Radial tires have 50% less road resistance, so they give you 3 to 19% better mpg.